SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

 </TabItem>
 <TabItem value="non-k8s">

-If you are using Redis in a non-Kubernetes environment create the fields:
+If you're using Redis in a non-Kubernetes environment, create the fields:
 * `component`
 * `environment`
 * `db_system`